xuyinuox-ui/YuE2-Studio/README.md

 ~/Music/YuE2Studio/
 ```

-The application does not rely on paths from the development machine.
+The distributed application does not depend on development-machine-specific user paths.

-When copied to another supported Mac, runtime paths are generated for that Mac's current user.

 ---